This document is the reference about the concepts of the graphical user interface (also known as Tryton client ) of the Tryton application framework.

 Tabbed Main Frame¶

 This part of the client contains all the related contents and functions provided by the Tryton server modules.
-All aspects inside the main frame depend at least on the individual set of installed modules.
+All aspects inside the main frame depend at least on the individual set of activated modules.

 The main frame provides a tabbed document interface to arrange different views side by side.
 New tabs are opened by special actions, like choosing a menu item or clicking some action buttons.
 All tabs include titles which show the name of the provided view.